Using Perplexity for Deep OSINT Research

 Limitation Risk Mitigation

-No Historical Database Cannot aggregate data older than current indexes Use Espectro or specialized databases for historical research
+No Historical Database Cannot aggregate data older than current indexes Use espectrosint or specialized databases for historical research

 No Cross-Source Correlation Cannot link related entities across sources Manual entity linking or professional OSINT platforms

-Source Bias Prioritizes indexed sources (may miss niche or international sources) Cross-check with international news sources, dark web monitors
+Source Bias Prioritizes indexed sources (may leave out niche or international sources) Cross-check with international news sources and dark web monitors

 No Identity Verification Cannot verify PII or attribute with certainty Use dedicated OSINT tools (Maltego, SpiderFoot) for attribution

-Hallucination Risk May present plausible-sounding false information Always verify through original sources; treat as hypothesis
+Hallucination Risk May present false information with a plausible appearance Always verify against the original sources; treat as a hypothesis

 Query Structure for Investigation